Karamveer200/decentralized-storage/README.md

 - Navigate to the `_FileStorage.sol` contract in Remix IDE.
 - Locate the `retrieveFileDetails` function.
-- Call the `retrieveFileDetails` function with the following parameter:
+- Call the `retrieveFileDetails` function with the specified parameters.
-  - `_fileId`: Specify the unique identifier of the file you want to retrieve details for.
 - Review the returned details, including file metadata and chunk information.

 ### 7. Delete File